The main points

 - A number of private abortion providers are listed in the Yellow Pages under 'Abortion'.

-- Family Planning Victoria provides medication abortion.
+- Family Planning Victoria provides medication abortion (abortion pill).
 Our nurses may also be able to assist you find a provider in your area.

 - General Practitioners: A few GPs, mostly in rural areas, provide medication abortion.
 Your local doctor or community health centre might be able to help you find a provider near where you live.